E7du/gedid/README.md

-# gedid
+# Gedid
-Generate distributed and orderly id generate thread safety system.
+The Generate distributed id system.

+# features

+- distributed;
+- orderly;
+- thread safety.

 # How to use?